AVAILABLE NOW — Retail Banking VR Training Bundle

 Unlearning behavior can be even harder than learning a new behavior, which is a barrier to building an inclusive culture.
 In addition, DEI training can be uncomfortable and emotional — and can involve trial and error.

-Immersive Learning creates a safe space for learners to make mistakes and correct them, with practice and repetition, providing a valuable opportunity for self-reflection as well because learners can play back their reactions and behaviors to see for themselves where they need to improve.
+Immersive learning creates a safe space for learners to make mistakes and correct them with practice and repetition, providing a valuable opportunity for self-reflection as well because learners can play back their reactions and behaviors to see for themselves where they need to improve.

-For DEI training to be effective and for diversity efforts to make a real impact, you have to meet your learners where they are — and offer them more.
-Immersive Learning is a powerful way to connect the dots.
+For DE&I training to be effective and for organizational DE&I efforts to make a real impact, you have to meet your learners where they are and offer them more.
+Immersive learning is a powerful way to connect the dots.
+To delve deeper into this subject, explore the following resources: